 Dr. Parayre's clients have included 3Com, Alcatel, American Airlines, BASF, Baxter Healthcare, Cargill, Chubb, Citgo, Coca-Cola, Disney, EDS, GlaxoSmithKline, Lucent Technologies, MCI, Merrill Lynch, Microsoft, New York Life, Progress Software, Texas Instruments and many more.

 Through her years of research and hands-on work with many of Silicon Valley's pioneer companies, she has found the keys to building organizations into innovation machines and preparing leaders for the future.
-Deborah's discoveries are highlighted by her series of critically acclaimed books: Secrets of Silicon Valley, The Risk Factor, and The People Equation: Why Innovation Is People, Not Products.
+Deborah's discoveries are highlighted by her series of critically acclaimed books:

-Her clients include Google, McKinsey, TED Talks, Cadence Design, London School of Economics, Microsoft, McDonald's, WOBI/HSM, NetApp, Princeton University, KPMG, Innotown, Qualcomm, Society for Human Resource Management, Stanford University, Accenture, Texas Economic Development Council, Singularity University Council on Foreign Relations, and many others.
+Deborah's clients include Google, McKinsey, TED Talks, Cadence Design, London School of Economics, Microsoft, McDonald's, WOBI/HSM, NetApp, Princeton University, KPMG, Innotown, Qualcomm, Society for Human Resource Management, Stanford University, Accenture, Texas Economic Development Council, Singularity University Council on Foreign Relations, and many others.

 Peak performance speaker, Olympic skier and best-selling author.